-Ships can move to adjacent areas in one strategic turn (one month).
 Only ships present in an area can take part in battles there.
-Moving ships count as present in the destination area for battle purposes.
+Ships that are moving count as present in the destination area for battle purposes.
 Short range ships cannot move strategically during wartime.

 Blockade and movement

 If a nation is blockaded, ships are not allowed to move out of the home port unless as raiders, and these may be intercepted by the blockading nation.